Free Shipping for orders over $79 - Shop Now!

 There are many ways to handle Halloween candy overload.
 Try a few of these simple ideas and see what kinds of fun you and your little ones have.

-May you and your loved ones have a safe, fun, and healthy Halloween!
+May you and your family have a safe, fun, and healthy Halloween!

 Sign Up for the Dr. Bob Bacon.com Newsletter